3 Benefits of Cooking With Kids at Home

 Grocery shopping is the first and easiest lesson kids can receive around healthful eating.
 How to choose healthy and fresh ingredients at the store is a skill that parents can teach kids early on.
 Grown-ups get the chance to teach kids what the ingredients are, where they come from, and why they are good for us.

-Cooking also helps build kids’ self-esteem.
+Cooking helps build kids’ self-esteem.
 When kids are a part of the cooking process, they see the beginning, middle and end of a task.
 They learn that they can make things happen, with a sense of self-satisfaction.
 When parents ask kids for their input on a meal’s ingredients or taste, kids can feel like their opinion or ideas make a difference.
 That sense of belonging can foster confidence, for sure.